Sudanese anti-coup protesters barricade streets

 The World Bank and the United States froze aid, a move that will hit hard in a country already mired in a dire economic crisis.

-But Burhan — who became de facto leader after hardline ex-president Omar al-Bashir was ousted in 2019 following huge youth-led protests — has insisted the military takeover was “not a coup”.
+But Burhan — who became de facto leader after hard-line Bashir was ousted and jailed in 2019 following huge youth-led protests — has insisted the military takeover was “not a coup”.

 Instead, Burhan says he wants to “rectify the course of the Sudanese transition”.